 - Ask caregivers about directions for eating and drinking.

 - Your bowel may need to be emptied and cleaned out before the procedure.
-Caregivers may give you a liquid medicine called an enema.
+Healthcare providers may give you a liquid medicine called an enema.
 This will be put into your rectum to help empty your bowel.
-Your caregiver will teach you how to do this.
+Your healthcare provider will teach you how to do this.

 - You may be given a pill to help you sleep.